discourse/discourse/plugins/chat/docs/chat-api.md

 <a name="module_ChatApi+listCurrentUserChannels"></a>

 ### chatApi.listCurrentUserChannels() ⇒ <code>Promise</code>
-Lists channels of the current user.
+Lists public and direct message channels of the current user.

 **Kind**: instance method of [<code>ChatApi</code>](#module_ChatApi)
 <a name="module_ChatApi+followChannel"></a>